falkoschumann/activity-sampling-macos/README.md

 -------

 *   BUG: Write outside application container do not work after reboot.
-*   Log timestamp with locale.
+*   Let choose from last activities.
 *   Read last activities from log file and show in dialog.
-*   Let choose from last activities.
 *   Statistics how much time for which activity per day, week, month, quarter or year.
 *   Write user acceptance tests.